Read Time: 3 Minutes, 5 Seconds

-The bill toughens punishment for acts deemed to be terrorism and for the organization of "mass unrest," according to the Los Angeles Times.
+The bill toughens punishment for acts deemed to be terrorism and for the organization of "mass unrest," according to the The Los Angeles Times.
 It would also introduce prison sentences of up to a year for those who fail to report such crimes.

 Furthermore, Great Commission Ministries Chairman Hanny Haukka tells Charisma News the law entails:

 - Foreign guests are not permitted to speak in churches unless they have a "work permit" from Russian authorities